 Working from home is a blessing and a curse—you get the freedom to work how you want, but the temptation to slack off is strong.
-It’s easy to stick to your job when your boss is breathing down your neck, but at home, even the best noise-canceling headphones won’t keep you from doomscrolling through news 15 times an hour.
-If you need to buckle down, you need a digital workspace that’s conducive to focus.
+It’s easy to stick to your job when your boss is breathing down your neck, but at home, even the best noise-canceling headphones might not keep you from doomscrolling through news 15 times an hour.
+If you need to buckle down and minimize distractions, you need a digital workspace that’s conducive to focus.

 Our personal computers have more shortcuts and automations than ever.
-What once took a few clicks and keystrokes now takes a single gesture, making it far too easy to check Facebook as soon as your attention starts to falter.
-So if you want to truly block out distractions, start with a clean slate—without any of your bookmarks, auto-filling passwords, and other automations.
+What once took a few clicks and keystrokes now takes a single gesture, making it far too easy to check Facebook or browse YouTube as soon as your attention starts to falter.
+So if you want to truly block out distractions, start with a clean slate—one that doesn’t have any of your bookmarks, auto-filling passwords, and other automations.

 The easiest thing to do is create a new profile in your browser of choice.
 In Google Chrome, just click your current profile image in the upper right-hand corner, then choose Add.
 Name your profile “Work” (or something to that effect), and Chrome will present you with a fresh browser window, ripe for customization with only the tools you need for your job.
 (If there’s a lot of crossover between your work and personal tools, you may want to split those up as well—for example, make a separate LastPass account with only your work-related passwords.)

-I’d start with the clean Chrome profile and work with that for a while—it may be all you need.
-If you do a lot of work outside the browser, you can take the slightly more drastic measure of creating a new user account for the entire computer.
-In Windows, just head to Settings > Accounts > Family & Other Users and choose Add Someone Else to This PC.
-In macOS, navigate to System Preferences > Users & Groups, click the lock to make changes, and click the plus sign to add a new user.
+I’d start with the clean browser profile and work with that for a while—it may be all you need.
+If you do a lot of work outside a browser, you can take the slightly more drastic measure of creating a new user account for your entire computer.
+On Windows 11, just head to Settings > Accounts > Family and choose Add someone.
+On Windows 10, go to Settings > Accounts > Family & Other Users > and click Add Someone Else to This PC.
+If you’re using macOS, navigate to System Settings > Users & Groups, click the “i” icon next to a profile to make changes, and click Add Account to set up a new user profile.

 Go totally full-screen